Librarians are excited to work with you to ensure that your students are introduced to University-level research.

 *The Rhetoric and Composition Library Instruction Curriculum addresses the Information Literacy Goals for Appalachian Students, the gateway skills as outlined by the University's Vertical Writing Model and is alighed with the University's General Education Program Goals.

 There is a very high demand for library instruction during the fall & spring semesters so the more lead time you can give the better.
-Scheduling a minimum of two weeks in advance gives your librarian adequate time to:
+Scheduling a minimum of one week in advance of your instruction date will allow the librarian adequate time to:

 - Discuss the specific information needs of your students